Vis-halG/Frontend-Interview/README.md

 * **`<body>`** and **`</body>`**: The `body` element contains the visible content of your web page.
 All the text, images, links, and other elements that a user sees are placed inside the `<body>` tags.
 * **Tags**: Tags are used to create elements in HTML.
 They usually come in pairs: an opening tag and a closing tag.
 For example, the **`<p>`** tag creates a paragraph, and it is closed with **`</p>`**.
 Some tags, like **`<img>`**, are self-closing.
 * **Attributes**: Attributes provide additional information about an element.
 They are always specified in the opening tag.
 For example, **`align="center"`** is an attribute of the paragraph tag **`<p>`**, and it tells the browser to center the text.
 The **`src="image_path.jpeg"`** attribute for the **`<img>`** tag specifies the source or path of the image file.
+***

+### Q4 CSS What is the Box model in CSS?
+In CSS, every element is treated like a box, which has content, padding, border, and margin.
+This is called the Box Model.
+It’s important for controlling spacing and layout on a webpage
+* Content → The actual text, image, or content inside the box.
+* Padding → The space between the content and the border (like breathing space inside the box).
+* Border → The line (visible or invisible) around the padding and content.
+* Margin → The outer space between this element’s border and the next element.